JasonRHill/RefStress/README.md

 # RefStress
 An R markdown file that takes you through the process for finding reference and stress sites

 This script was built using R 4.0.2 (Taking Off Again).
+And rebuilt under R 4.3.0 (Already Tomorrow) to have markdown run more efficiently (_NewMap).

 This tool filters reference and stress sites from Virginia and West Virginia EDAS databases, in this script we cast a "wide net" net on all the data (n=5292).
 This initial filter looks at 6 stress parameters that were available for the most sites in the database(s).